Opioid Addiction Crisis Beds

 Although not considered medically dangerous, the detox process can be highly unpleasant and it’s best to have close supervision as you complete it.

-Western Maryland Health System (WMHS) has two crisis beds available.
+UPMC Western Maryland has two crisis beds available.
 Crisis beds are critical in keeping those seeking treatment on the right track as they wait for available resources.
 To learn more about our crisis beds, click here to view our video.